thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 I define the expected return value of `getAuthors` response as a `String`.

-As you see, there is only one annotation of MicroProfile `@RegisterRestClient` and remaing annotations are from JAX-RS.
+As you see, there is only one annotation of MicroProfile `@RegisterRestClient` utilized and the remaing annotations are from JAX-RS.

 ```java
 import javax.ws.rs.Path;